mckennapsean/dissertation/content/06-security.md

 of cyber situational awareness.

-We developed the personas based on a dozen semi-structured interviews conducted over six weeks with various stakeholders: network analysts, managers, researchers embedded in cyber operations, and various other cyber security and business-focused users.
+We developed the personas based on a dozen semistructured interviews conducted over six weeks with various stakeholders: network analysts, managers, researchers embedded in cyber operations, and various other cyber security and business-focused users.
 Reflecting on the data gathered during these interviews